 Relative clauses are a key grammar point to master for our students.
 The good news is that this unit can be a lot of fun if you use some of these ESL game and activity ideas.
 Here are some of my top recommendations:

-#8: Teaching Grammar Through a Listening Lesson Plan
+Teaching English Grammar Through a Listening Lesson Plan

 Most ESL textbooks introduce new grammar concepts through a listening or a reading passage.
 This is the best way because it introduces things in a context that can make the lesson far more memorable.